Shoplifting / Retail Theft

 The Broward State Attorney’s Office offers two type of programs for first time offenders.
 The Misdemeanor Diversion or (MDP) is available to first time offenders for misdemeanors including the charge of Petit Theft.
 The Felony Pre-Trial Diversion Program is available for many felony offenses including Grand Theft.

 By resolving a case through this type of program, the case is “diverted” away from traditional trial setting.
 The programs generally consist of community service hours over a specified period of time, program fees, educational classes and once completed the charges are dismissed by the State and can later be expunged if otherwise eligible.
 This may prove to be a viable option if the evidence in the case is substantial.

-If you have been charged with Shoplifting in Broward County, contact Fort Lauderdale Criminal Defense Attorney, Dave Simmons, at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540
+If you have been charged with Shoplifting in Broward County or throughout South Florida, contact the Fort Lauderdale Shoplifting Attorney's at the Law Offices of Dave L. Simmons, P.A. at (954) 765-3540.